In the search for the best and most excellent surf spots, we move to the south-east coast of America.

 The average temperature at Melbourne Beach is approximately 78 degrees.

 Besides surfing, you can have other water fun activities, such as scuba diving, fishing, sailing or dolphin watching.
+The people are also incredibly friendly and helpful.

 You will find as many surfers here, as you can find in Southern California, or the Gold Coast of Australia.